TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 So here is what I think about for software engineering teams:

-- tolerance for ambiguity vs stability/predictability
+- Tolerance for ambiguity vs stability/predictability
-  - well-defined specs and a predictable workflow
+  - Well-defined specs and a predictable workflow
-  - environments where iteration and discovery define the work
+  - Environments where iteration and discovery define the work
-- tolerance for new tech vs stable tech
+- Tolerance for new tech vs stable tech
-  - tried and tested tools where the hiring pool and documentation are readily available
+  - Tried and tested tools where the hiring pool and documentation are readily available
-  - cutting-edge technologies and languages where the solutions are documented as they are discovered
+  - Cutting-edge technologies and languages where the solutions are documented as they are discovered
-- company size: startup to corporation
+- Company size: startup to corporation
-  - small organizations where breadth, not depth define success
+  - Small organizations where breadth, not depth define success
-  - large organizations where doing one thing well define success
+  - Large organizations where doing one thing well define success
-  - models of ownership, responsibility, and accountability
+  - Models of ownership, responsibility, and accountability

 There is another model of analogies that describe facets of the kinds of programmers you'll meet: [“Commandos, Infantry, and